 The first on simply is a by-and-large random sample of tweets which aims to establish what constitutes ‘normal’ behavior on the platform.
 To construct this benchmark, we streamed in tweets from 26 EU countries with repeated five-minute windows for a whole week through Twitter Decahose API.
 This generates 83,823 tweets that we can use as a baseline for typical characteristics of public messages on Twitter.

 The theoretically more meaningful benchmarks, however, are geared to locate supranational social media communication within a broader population of actors holding executive political powers.
 After all, public politicization, legitimacy challenges, and the need for effective communication with citizens emerge from the EU’s nature as an unidentified political object, to use Delors’ famous description.
-On the one hand, the political authority of the EU approximates that of a executive in nation state on many accounts.
+On the one hand, the political authority of the EU approximates that of an executive branch in nation state on many accounts.
 On the other hand, the EU still carries significant markers of an international organization where member states delegate and control how the political authority is exercised.
 Two additional benchmark data sets thus focus on comparing supranational media communication to exactly these different levels of governance.

 To approximate communication of national governments, we target executive political institutions and actors in the United Kingdom (UK).
-We identify the Twitter accounts of government ministries, executive offices, agencies and individuals who are in charge of these institutions (see Appendix A2 for the full list of 168 accounts).
-Collecting the data analogously to the supranational EU actors above, this results in a benchmark of 1,510,064 tweets.
-To approximate the social media communication of international organizations, we first identified IOs that have a roughly similar policy scope as the EU, picking those organizations that are in the range of one standard deviation around the EU with regard to the number of policy areas covered as provided in the MIA data set (Hooghe et al. 2017).
+We identify the Twitter accounts of government ministries, executive offices, agencies and individuals who are in charge of these institutions (see Appendix A2 for the full list).
+Collecting the data analogous to the supranational EU actors above, this results in a benchmark of 1,510,064 tweets.
+To approximate the social media communication of international organizations, we first identified IOs that have a similar policy scope as the EU, picking those organizations that are in the range of one standard deviation around the EU with regard to the number of policy areas as provided in the MIA data set (Hooghe et al. 2017).
 We identified their Twitter accounts along the list collected and kindly shared by Matthias Ecker-Erhardt (2020; full list in Appendix A3).
 This results in 55 accounts for which we could analogously collect 294,219 individual tweets for our final benchmark.
 Table 1 summarizes our tweet samples.